robotframework/robotframework/doc/userguide/src/CreatingTestData/UsingTestLibraries.rst

 path to it in the file system.
 This path is considered relative to the directory where current test data file is situated similarly as paths to `resource and variable files`_.
-The main benefit of this approach is that there is no need to configure the library search path.
+The main benefit of this approach is that there is no need to configure the module search path.

 If the library is a file, the path to it must contain extension.
 For Python libraries the extension is naturally :file:`.py` and for Java